-Tax controls and your pension
+Tax and your pension

 One of the benefits of pension saving with the LGPS is that you receive tax relief on the contributions you pay.
-HM Revenue and Customs (HMRC) restricts the amount of pension tax relief you can receive.
+HM Revenue and Customs (HMRC) restricts the amount of tax relief you can receive.
 Most people will be able to save as much as they wish because their pension savings will be less than the limits.

-If you are thinking of paying extra, it is important that you are aware of these limits.
+If you are thinking of paying extra, you should be aware of these limits.
 There is no limit on the amount of contributions you can pay.
 You will only get tax relief on contributions up to 100% of your taxable earnings in a tax year.